timdeschryver/timdeschryver.dev/content/blog/generated-tests-with-xstate-and-cypress/index.md

 published: true
 ---

-This article is inspired by the talk [Write Fewer Tests!
-From Automation to Autogeneration](https://www.youtube.com/watch?v=tpNmPKjPSFQ) given by [David Khourshid](https://twitter.com/DavidKPiano).
-The talk showcases XState's new library [@xstate/test](https://xstate.js.org/docs/packages/xstate-test/), which helps you to write, or better, don't write tests.
+This article is inspired by the talk ["Write Fewer Tests!
+From Automation to Autogeneration"](https://www.youtube.com/watch?v=tpNmPKjPSFQ) given by [David Khourshid](https://twitter.com/DavidKPiano).
+The talk showcases XState's new library [@xstate/test](https://xstate.js.org/docs/packages/xstate-test/), which helps you to write or, better yet, not write tests.

-During the talk, David writes tests for a React component, using Jest and Puppeteer.
-Because I'm a Cypress fan and also an XState fan I wanted to rewrite the same test, but this time using Cypress.
-Just for fun and as a practice.
+During the talk, David writes tests for a React component using Jest and Puppeteer.
+Because I'm a Cypress and XState fan, I wanted to rewrite the same test, but this time using Cypress for fun and practice.
 As a starting point, I'm re-using the [source code](https://github.com/davidkpiano/xstate-test-demo) of the demo.
 The demo application is a multi-step form.

 ## A reusable state machine across tests

 `@xstate/test` adds a `test` property to the `meta` property for each state.
-The `test` property accepts a callback, and in this callback, we can write an assertion against the current state of the application.
-When a test has run it will invoke the `test` callback to verify that the application is in the correct state.
+The `test` property accepts a callback and, in this callback, we can write an assertion against the current state of the application.
+When a test has run, it will invoke the `test` callback to verify that the application is in the correct state.

 The state machine in the demo application adds the test code directly within the state machine.
 This couples the state machine to a specific testing library.

-One of the advantages of state machines is that these are library/framework agnostic, this is highlighted in a previous article [My love letter to XState and statecharts ♥](/my-love-letter-to-xstate-and-statecharts).
+One of the advantages of state machines is that these are library/framework agnostic, which I highlighted in a previous article ["My love letter to XState and statecharts ♥"](/my-love-letter-to-xstate-and-statecharts).
 To make the state machine reusable across different testing libraries, the first step I took was to extract the test code from the state machine.
 By doing this, we also exclude the test code from the production build.

 ```js{12-14, 28-30, 38-40, 46-48}:before